zduka/mp3-player/README.md

 ## TODO

+- add timeout info to state, and perhaps keep all other settings in avr state so that it can restart esp when it wants to w/o loosing that much of it?
+- maybe turnoff radio when pause
 - add ADC1 for voltage & charging & headphones
 - determine better indicator for the audio strength (some annaeling?)